Frequently Asked Questions

 10. What are other kinds of support available at David’s House?

 Along with shelter and food, we provide some toiletries, free laundry facilities and supplies, a wide range of toys and entertainment, as well as quilts and stuffed animals for kids to take home.
-Our resident managers provide emergency assistance overnight, and volunteers and staff are available during the day.
+Our on-site program managers provide emergency assistance overnight, and volunteers and staff are available during the day.

 11. How can I get to the hospital from David’s House?

-Families can use their own vehicles or walk to the medical center.
-The hospital also provides a free shuttle service upon request during normal operating hours.
+Families can use their own vehicles or enjoy a short walk to the medical center.
+There is also a campus shuttle that operates weekdays during normal operating hours.
+The hospital’s Security office is available on a limited basis to assist families when the shuttle is not operating.